ryan027151/stock-analysis/README.md

 This repository delivers a comprehensive, interactive stock analysis tool that blends Python-based technical analysis with an LLaMA-powered intelligent assistant.
 Load the model, ask questions, visualize trends, and receive actionable insights—all offline and customizable.

-Let me know if you’d like help writing unit tests, packaging, or refining the AI’s style guide for financial advice.